SMRT Buses: SMRT Buses (2004–present)

 On 13 March 2016, SMRT relocated Woodlands Regional Interchange to Woodlands Temporary Interchange.

-On 29 May 2016, SMRT handed over management of Bukit Batok Interchange and Bukit Batok services under Bulim package to Tower Transit Singapore.
+On 29 May, SMRT handed over management of Bukit Batok Interchange and Bukit Batok services under Bulim package to Tower Transit Singapore.

 On 4 September 2017, SMRT opened its first integrated transport hub, Bukit Panjang.

-On 18 & 25 March 2018, SMRT handed over Yishun services under Seletar package to SBS Transit.

-On 16 December 2018, SMRT relocated Choa Chu Kang Interchange.
+On 18 and 25 March 2018, SMRT handed over Yishun services under Seletar package to SBS Transit.
+On 16 December, SMRT relocated Choa Chu Kang Interchange.

 On 8 September 2019, SMRT opened its second integrated transport hub, Yishun.

 In November 2020, SMRT laid up its last non-wheelchair accessible bus, the Mercedes-Benz O405G Hispano Habit.
-1 unit is preserved at Woodlands Depot.
+1 unit is currently preserved at Woodlands depot.

 On 23 January 2021, SMRT relocated Bukit Panjang Temporary Bus Park to Gali Batu Terminal.

-On 13 June 2021, SMRT opened its third and also largest integrated transport hub in Singapore, Woodlands.

-From 5 September to 3 October 2021, SMRT handed over management of Yishun Integrated Transport Hub & Sembawang Interchange and Yishun, Woodlands & Sembawang / Yio Chu Kang services under Sembawang-Yishun package to Tower Transit Singapore in 3 separate tranches.

-In February 2022, SMRT closed Ang Mo Kio Depot.
+On 13 June, SMRT opened its third and also largest integrated transport hub in Singapore, Woodlands.
+From 5 September to 3 October, SMRT handed over management of Yishun Integrated Transport Hub & Sembawang Interchange and Yishun, Woodlands & Sembawang / Yio Chu Kang services under Sembawang-Yishun package to Tower Transit Singapore in 3 separate tranches.
+As a result; SMRT discontinued NightRider NR1, NR2 and Express 963R at the expiry of Mandai Package contract on 3 October 2021 and on February 2022, SMRT closed its Ang Mo Kio depot.

-On 30 June 2022, SMRT withdrew its special services.
-They are NightRider (NR1, NR2, NR3, NR5, NR6 & NR8), Resorts World (188R & 963R) and Zoo (926).
-The services were suspended since 8 April 2020 due to the COVID-19 restrictions.
+SMRT discontinued three more NightRider (NR3, NR5, NR6 & NR8), Resorts World (188R) and Zoo (926) on 30 June 2022.
+These services were suspended since 8 April 2020 due to the COVID-19 pandemic in Singapore.

+On 18 August 2023, the Land Transport Authority announced that SMRT had won the bid for the Jurong West Bus Package.

+On 1 & 15 September 2024, SMRT took over management of Soon Lee Depot, Boon Lay & Joo Koon Integrated Transport Hub and Tuas Terminal and Boon Lay, Joo Koon / Tuas / Soon Lee services under Jurong West package from SBS Transit.

+On 12 & 13 January 2025, Bus 912M was withdrawn and Bus 967 from Woodlands Temp Interchange was introduced.

 Routes

-SMRT Buses operates services originating from Woodlands, Bukit Panjang, Bukit Batok and Choa Chu Kang.
-It also operates out of its dominated areas with 1 service originating from Sengkang.
-Since 1999, SMRT has transferred bus services to other operators such as SBS Transit and Tower Transit Singapore; these include Punggol, Jalan Kayu, Yishun, Bukit Batok (the exception is 61 and 991) and Sembawang.
-This is also the first time night service and the minibus service 825 will be transferred together under the BCM Package.
+SMRT Buses primarily operates services originating from Woodlands, Bukit Panjang, Choa Chu Kang, Bukit Batok, Jurong West, Joo Koon and Tuas.
+SMRT Buses also operates Bus 110 from Buangkok, and 61 from Bukit Batok.
+Since 1999, 2018 and 2021, SMRT has transferred bus services to other operators such as SBS Transit and Tower Transit Singapore; these include Punggol, Sengkang, Yishun, Bukit Batok (except 61 and 991) and Sembawang.

+In September 2024, SMRT took over the Jurong West Bus Package from SBS Transit to operate their routes spanning from Joo Koon and Boon Lay Bus Interchanges, as well as Tuas Bus Terminal respectively.

 In addition, SMRT Corporation has a minibus subsidiary Bus-Plus Services (now trading as Strides) which provides some premium, free shuttle, chartered, and peak-hour peak period bus services throughout Singapore.